idpetersen/Horiseon-Optimization/README.md

 -Alt z to all p tags.

--Changed header class to header
+-Changed header class to header.

 -Changed the benifit-brand, cost, and lead classes to one class (benefit) to clean up css.

--Changed the online-reputation-management, social-media-marketing, and search-engine-optimization to one class (main-header)
+-Changed the online-reputation-management, social-media-marketing, and search-engine-optimization to one class (main-header).

--Changed copyright to 2021
+-Changed copyright to 2021.

--Changed line 11 div to section
+-Changed line 11 div to section.

--Changed line 13 div changed to nav
+-Changed line 13 div changed to nav.

--Changed line 28 div to main
+-Changed line 28 div to main.

--Changed line 29 div to article
+-Changed line 29 div to article.

--Changed line 36 div to article
+-Changed line 36 div to article.

--Changed line 43 div to article
+-Changed line 43 div to article.

--Changed line 51 div to section
+-Changed line 51 div to section.

--Changed line 52 div to aside
+-Changed line 52 div to aside.

--Changed line 59 div to aside
+-Changed line 59 div to aside.

--Changed line 66 div to aside
+-Changed line 66 div to aside.

--Changed line 74 div to footer
+-Changed line 74 div to footer.

--Removed all classes to clean up html
+-Removed all classes to clean up html.

--Added accessibility (alt) tags to all images
+-Added accessibility (alt) tags to all images.

--Fixed links by adding id tags to images
+-Fixed links by adding id tags to images.

 -Main changes to Horiseon CSS:

--Changed all .header to header
+-Changed all .header to header.

 -Lines 35-37 were redundant (has been removed) ul was already and unordered list.